-The loss of revenues associated with foregone fares was also considered.
-In order to obtain a rough, order of magnitude estimate of this effect, we assume that the service interruption is also a function of the length of track flooded.
-Based upon the experience of past inundations, we take this value as five days per km track flooded.
-In 2001, the total subway ridership was approximately 400 million passengers (Wiener Linien, 2002).
-Dividing this number by 365 days per year and assuming that the U4 carries approximately 20% of the passenger load, we obtain a daily ridership on the U4 of approximately 200,000 rides.
-At a ride cost of 2€per ride, we can derive a total fare loss of approximately 2 M€per km flooded.
-Because this is only a small part of the maximum total potential damage, we presume that this is already subsumed within the damage estimates.
-A more detailed analysis might be able to explore this in more detail by examining the effect on revenues of planned outages while tracks are closed for normal maintenance.
-The exercise discussed here was simply a quick examination of the potential relative contribution to losses of lost fares and repair costs.
+The loss of revenue associated with foregone fares was also considered.
+To obtain a rough order-of-magnitude estimate of this effect, we assume that the service interruption is also a function of the length of track flooded.
+Based on the experience of past inundations, we take this value as 5 days per km of track flooded.
+In 2001 the total subway ridership was approximately 400m passengers (Wiener Linien, 2002).
+Dividing this number by 365 days per year and assuming that the U4 carries approximately 20 percent of the passenger load, we obtain a daily ridership on the U4 of approximately 200,000 rides.
+At a ride cost of €2, we can derive a total fare loss of approximately €2m per km flooded.
+As this is only a small part of the maximum total potential damage, we assume this to already be subsumed within the damage estimates.
+A more detailed analysis might be able to explore this in more detail by examining the effect on revenue of planned outages while tracks are closed for normal maintenance.
+The exercise discussed here was simply a quick examination of the potential relative contribution to losses from foregone fares and repair costs.